 Type Predicatesโ

-That means inside of the following if (isPositive(value)) {
+That means inside of the following if (isPositive(value)) {, TypeScript knows the value is of type Positive:

 Type predicates can be useful for safely gating some logic on whether a value matches a branded type's intent.